roryprimrose/roryprimrose.github.io/_posts/2009-06-02-ghostdoc-has-been-acquired-by-submain.md

 ---
-title: GhostDoc has been acquired by SubMain categories : .Net, Applications tags : ASP.Net
+title: GhostDoc has been acquired by SubMain
+categories: .Net, Applications
+tags: ASP.Net
 date: 2009-06-02 02:26:55 +10:00
 ---